 It’s difficult to find a company that shouldn’t go with a cloud-based solution.

-Companies want software that updates automatically, requires no maintenance, offers support, and doesn’t need server racks in their back room.
-Most companies also look for digital signage software that has little to no learning curve, drag-and-drop capabilities, and offers different templates to work from.
+Most companies want software that updates automatically, requires no maintenance, offers support, and doesn’t require server racks in a back room.
+They also look for digital signage software that has little to no learning curve, drag-and-drop capabilities, and offers a variety of templates to work from.

 This also means they want to lessen the IT load, which would make the cloud-based software the best option for them.